d4niee/MERN-Todo-App/README.md

 # MERN-Todo-App
 Todo List Application using MERN Stack (MongoDB, Express.js, React, Node.js) and bootstrap with Typescript React.
-The Application also uses password hashing and salting for the user accounts by using <a href="https://www.npmjs.com/package/bcryptjs">bcryptjs</a>
+The Application also uses password hashing and salting for the user accounts by using <a href="https://www.npmjs.com/package/bcryptjs">bcryptjs</a>.

+⚠️ as this is only a demo Application, login data will not be saved.
+When reloading the browser you have to log in again. maybe in future releases this feature is also available.

 <img src="screenshots/v1.3.0/TodoList.png">